open-learning-exchange/open-learning-exchange.github.io/pages/simpleinstall.md

 * Fork ole--vagrant-community again.
 * Check out your system RAM as Multiple machines are running at same time.
 * Check  out status of machine via 'vagrant global-status'.
+* Remember to use our `git clone`like at the beginning on MDwiki.
+* Fork and create a vagrant on your machine.
+Use 127.0.0.1:5984.
+Sync to vi again and use your same login.
 * Visit and research http://brew.sh/ for learning more about installation script.

 ###Batch Programming: